Josephy5/DDialogueSystem-Extended/README.md

 ![Unity Pipeline Support (URP)](https://img.shields.io/badge/URP_✔️-blue?logo=unity)
 ![Unity Pipeline Support (HDRP)](https://img.shields.io/badge/HDRP_✔️-darkred?logo=unity)

-This project is a modified version of DoublSB's D'Dialogue System ([Original GitHub Repository](https://github.com/DoublSB/UnityDialogAsset/tree/master)), a simple dialogue system that uses C# Code instead of nodes or graphs to play out dialogues.
+This project is a modified version of DoublSB's D'Dialogue System ([Original GitHub Repository](https://github.com/DoublSB/UnityDialogAsset/tree/master)), a simple dialogue system that uses C# Code to play out dialogues.
 These modifications help to make the system more usable for broader use, including 3D games and re-triggerable dialogues.

 The original system was specialized for single-shot visual novels and 2D-based dialogue, which felt restrictive for me in using it for other uses (even in a visual novel context).
 I used an older version of this on an old game project, but it has since been scrapped.
 I am putting in my changes here in this repo for anyone to see or use for thier own purposes.
 I have tested the code on Unity 6 (6000.0.30f) and in the URP pipeline, but it should be able to work on older unity versions or other pipelines just fine (other than maybe some modifications if required).